 Don’t let the civilized look and feel of the A1 Survival Knife fool you.
 If the time comes when you have to chop branches to make an emergency shelter it will be there to answer the call without flinching.
 The full tang which peeks out the end of the handle can be used to break glass in emergencies and also ensures the blade isn’t going to separate just because you’re leaning into it a bit.
 Overall the knife is extraordinarily well balanced, can be honed to a razor sharp edge and the handle is equally comfortable in cold weather or hot.
 Who knows, you might even be able to make sushi with it.
 You’ll pay more but you’ll get more with the A1.

 Gerber Prodigy Survival

-The final entry into our Hall of Fame is the Gerber Prodigy survival knife.
 The Prodigy features a 4 ¾” high carbon stainless steel blade with full tang and black oxide coating.
 The textured soft-grip with generous flange ensures you’ll never experience a catastrophic slip when you’re working the knife hard and its relatively compact size means you’ll have multiple carry options.